faantam/pulse-docker/README.md

 For mainnet, best practice is to create keys using a Linux Live USB and the official [staking-deposit-cli](https://gitlab.com/pulsechaincom/staking-deposit-cli).
 Here is a [YouTube walkthrough](https://www.youtube.com/watch?v=oDELXYNSS5w) for this process.
 Make sure to safeguard your mnemonic and only ever keep it offline!
 In steel and in a safe is best.

 > The YouTube video is for Ethereum.
-The process is the same for PulseChain, except we use this codebase: https://gitlab.com/pulsechaincom/staking-deposit-cli.
+The process is the same for PulseChain, except we use [this codebase](https://gitlab.com/pulsechaincom/staking-deposit-cli) and the --chain=pulsechain flag when running the deposit.sh script.

 ### If you want to create keys with Pulse Docker